Lalith-Sai/typing_test/README.md

 * Updates to the next paragraph after the initial paragraph is complete.
 * Appropriate colors added for correct characters and incorrect characters.
 Green for right, red for wrong.
 Backspace resets the characters color and pointer.

+<b>Sprint 3</b>

+* Calculate the WPM and Accuracy using the relevant formula.
+* Calculate num of correct / incorrect characters and appropriately handle when user corrects error.
+* Allow user to exit upon Ctrl + C (override system raw)
+* Create an infinite loop of paragraphs when text too short.
+* Exit program and display results once 60 second timer runs out in thread.